 “There is a lack of representation in promoting the protection of skin of colour from UV exposure .
 The myth lies in the misconception that Black and Brown people do not need to protect their skin from the sun.” shares Shalon Burruss, founder of the Black Micropigmentation Association.

 “There is no real difference in the SPF levels for people of colour.
 Everyone is affected by the sun.
 Although darker skin may not burn as easily as fairer skin, melanin-rich skin can be just as susceptible to sun damage including sunburn.

 “It is extremely important to use sunscreen of an SPF30 or higher to protect the skin.
 It is also important that if you're participating in any activities that cause your sun protection factor to wear off, it will need to be reapplied while remaining exposed to the sun.”

 What’s the difference between chemical and physical/mineral sunscreens, and which is best?

-Dr Rabia Malik, holistic aesthetic doctor at Grace Belgravia Medical, says: “Organic filters are essentially chemicals that are carbon based and absorb UV rays, protecting the skin by intercepting the rays before they can penetrate.”
+Holistic aesthetic doctor Dr Rabia Malik adds: “Organic filters are essentially chemicals that are carbon based and absorb UV rays, protecting the skin by intercepting the rays before they can penetrate.”

 Do clients really need to wear sun protection on the face every day, even in cloudy weather?

-“Cloudy days are no excuse not to wear sun protection as the level of UV radiation is not affected by temperature, and UV rays can penetrate through thin cloud.
-In fact, patchy clouds can intensify UV levels because radiation is reflected off the cloud’s edge and then focuses on the ground,” says aesthetic doctor Dr Preema Vig, who runs Dr Preema London Clinic.
+“Cloudy days are no excuse not to wear sun protection as the level of UV radiation is not affected by temperature, and UV rays can penetrate through thin cloud," says aesthetic doctor Dr Preema Vig, who runs Dr Preema London Clinic.

 Do moisturisers and foundations with added SPF provide enough protection?